-Any Mercer UCITS Sub-Fund that is invested in another sub-fund of Mercer UCITS Sub-Fund or any other fund to which the Manager or the Investment Manager has been appointed will be invested in a share class for which no management or investment management fee is charged.
+Any Sub-Fund that is invested in a Mercer UCITS Sub-Fund will be invested in a share or unit class for which no management or investment management fee is charged.
+Any Mercer UCITS Sub-Fund that is invested in another sub-fund of a Mercer UCITS Fund, or any other fund to which the Manager or the Investment Manager has been appointed, will be invested in a share or unit class for which no management or investment management fee is charged.